ProjectRecommend/docs/design-docs/final/SRS_final.md

 **Brief Description**

-The user can manually get recommendation that of a track other than the track that is being played.
+The user can manually get recommendation of a track other than the track that is being played.

 **User interaction**